Bulgaria Digital Nomad Visa & Residence Permit Guide

 How much does the whole process cost?

-Visa application fees vary by embassy but are typically €100–€150.
+The Type D visa application fee is €100.
 Residence permit fees are around €500–€600.
 If you use an immigration lawyer (recommended for first-timers), expect to pay €500–€1,500 for full assistance.
 Company registration (EOOD) costs around €500–€800 including notary fees.

 Do I need a lawyer?